Probate and Estate Planning Attorneys

 - Durable Power of Attorney, which delegates and grants authority to an agent to act on your behalf while you are alive.

-- Declaration naming pre-need guardian, which identifies who you want to be your legal guardian should you ever become incapacitated or declared incompetent by a court of law.
+- Declaration naming pre-need guardian, which identifies who you want to be your legal guardian should you ever become

 - HIPPA release, which authorizes your doctors to speak about your condition to designated family members.